square/reader-sdk-flutter-plugin/docs/get-started.md

     ```

-## Step 4: Configure XCode for Reader SDK (iOS)
+## Step 4: Configure Xcode for Reader SDK (iOS)

-To use the Flutter plugin on iOS devices, you need to configure XCode so it can
+To use the Flutter plugin on iOS devices, you need to configure Xcode so it can
 download the Reader SDK package properly and make it available to the Flutter
 library as a resource.
 The key installation steps are outlined below.
 For more
 information on installing Reader SDK for iOS, see the